flapjacksynbio/flapjack_api/source/index.html.md

 Now as we upload data to Flapjack we can also get data from the database of Flapjack.
 In order to do this we need to follow up the following workflow.

+For more examples you can visit our [GitHub repository](https://github.com/SynBioUC/flapjack_api).
 # Analysis
 >To connect to the websocket